Today’s topic is sustainable fashion guidelines and how COVID-19 impacted the fashion industry.

-Is going to be a long article in which I put a lot of work and research because I wanted to display a clear picture of what sustainability really means and what can we do as consumers.
+This is going to be a long article in which I have put a lot of work and research because I wanted to display a clear picture of what sustainability really means and what we can do as consumers.

-2020 is over and we can all agree that last year won’t be forgotten anytime soon.
-It is the year with a great impact that produced a huge change in people conscience, life, and habits.
-How each one of us crossed 2020 depended a lot on each individual background.
-Adapting capacity, accepting capacity and humour.
-In the end, humour is the one who should go with us in the darkest times.
+2020 is over, and we can all agree that last year won’t be forgotten anytime soon.
+It is the year with a great impact that produced a huge change in people’s consciences, lives, and habits.
+How each of us crossed 2020 depended a lot on our individual backgrounds.
+Adapting capacity, accepting capacity, and humour.
+In the end, humour is the one thing that should go with us in the darkest times.

-Among the changes that COVID-19 forced the world to face, is awareness of individual priorities and needs.
+Among the changes that COVID-19 forced the world to face is an awareness of individual priorities and needs.

 Is shopping a priority?
 Is fashion a need?
 Can we live without any shopping?
-Can we go from needy fashion to shop out of need?
+Can we go from needy fashion to shopping out of need?

 This pandemic represented the end of many businesses and thinking patterns.
-Yet we do not know when it will be over and if.
+Yet we do not know when it will be over and if it will be.
 Based on the precedent of Spanish Flue, I’m expecting the sublime pandemic to end a bit over 500 days starting from the debut moment.
-Following this mathematic theory, we are half a way through.
+Following this mathematical theory, we are half a way through.

-Like any other industry, fashion and shopping habits were not an exception when come to changing due to Coronavirus.
+Like any other industry, fashion and shopping habits were not an exception when it came to changing due to the coronavirus.

-In the past 15 years, fast fashion evolved faster than ever, greatly impacting the environment and people’s lives.
-Everything becomes accessible to everyone, but the cost was huge.
-Unfortunately, we “needed” this pandemic to realize the impact of fast fashion on Earth, on people sanity, on labour abuse, on people uniformization.
-The true Cost documentary can shed light on this matter.
+In the past 15 years, fast fashion has evolved faster than ever, greatly impacting the environment and people’s lives.
+Everything became accessible to everyone, but the cost was huge.
+Unfortunately, we “needed” this pandemic to realise the impact of fast fashion on Earth, on people’s sanity, on labour abuse, and on people’s uniformization.
+The True Cost documentary can shed light on this matter.

-Now, I would like to talk about how fast fashion and impulsive shopping affect people sanity.
-How tends to uniformization instead of unicity.
-That will answer how the post Coronavirus shopping will be and where Covid -19 left fashion on the map.
+Now, I would like to talk about how fast fashion and impulsive shopping affect people’s sanity.
+How does uniformization tend to replace unicity?
+That will answer how the post-Coronavirus shopping will be and where COVID-19 left fashion on the map.

-From where I see it the global tendency is leading to sustainability and individuality.
-But what these mean exactly and how they can team up?
+From where I see it, the global tendency is leading to sustainability and individuality.
+But what do these mean exactly and how can they team up?

-For years, activists and people in charge of Ethic Fashion are fighting brands and people conscience over environmental harm.
+For years, activists and people in charge of Ethic Fashion are fighting brands and people’s conscience over environmental harm.
 Their actions and behaviour produce by putting the planet at risk.
 Sustainability was never more vivid than it becomes due to this revolution in people’s minds caused by this pandemic.
-But what sustainable really means?
+But what does sustainable really mean?

 Also, sustainability it’s a two-way road.
-One side of the road belongs to brands and producers throughout the fabric they use, the manufacturing process and transportation.
-The other side of the road belongs to us, the buyers, fashion consumers through shopping habits and behaviour.
+One side of the road belongs to brands and producers throughout the fabric they use, the manufacturing process, and transportation.
+The other side of the road belongs to us, the buyers, fashion consumers through our shopping habits and behaviour.

-Since we all hear a lot lately “row”, “vegan”, “sustainable”, “bio” and so on and so forth let’s have a brief talk about fabrics.
+Since we all hear a lot lately about “row”, “vegan”, “sustainable”, “bio” and so on and so forth, let’s have a brief talk about fabrics.

 Both types have PROS and CONS!

-Natural fibres come from plants and animals, while synthetic fibres are being made from chemical compounds.
+Natural fibres come from plants and animals, while synthetic fibres are made from chemical compounds.

 Besides fabric type, many factors influence the sustainable credentials of fabric.
-How much water or energy it takes to produce, where in the world is being manufactured and how its production affects biodiversity.
-So, as you can see this is a complex subject.
+How much water or energy does it take to produce?
+Where in the world is it being manufactured and how does its production affect biodiversity?
+So, as you can see, this is a complex subject.

-The worst fabrics for the environment: cotton, synthetics, and animal-derived materials.
+The worst fabrics for the environment are cotton, synthetics, and animal-derived materials.

 To many of us, cotton is being presented as the natural angel to plastic sweaty evil.
-While it’s true the cotton is breathable, grows naturally and biodegrades, it also the planet’s thirstiest crop.
+While it’s true that cotton is breathable, grows naturally and biodegrades, it is also the planet’s thirstiest crop.

 This translates to 900 days of water necessary for one person alone.
-Not to mention the huge amount of pesticides and toxic chemicals that seep into the earth and water supplies and destroying huge areas of land, rivers, aquatic fauna and human lives by the multitude of health affections it caused including skin burns, Parkinson, heart attack, stroke, cancer and birth defects.
-I hugely recommend the BBC program Stacey Dooley Investigates Fashion’s Dirty.
+Not to mention the huge amounts of pesticides and toxic chemicals that seep into the earth and water supplies and destroy huge areas of land, rivers, aquatic fauna and human lives with the multitude of health affections they cause, including skin burns, Parkinson’s, heart attacks, strokes, cancer and birth defects.
+I hugely recommend the BBC programme Stacey Dooley Investigates Fashion’s Dirty.

 While plastic-based fibres do not need agricultural land and use little water in production and processing, they do impact the environment.

-We already know the oil industry is the number one pollution factor followed by the textile industry.
-Now, these two teamed up.
-According to specialists, the impact of the synthetic on the environment doesn’t stop at the manufacturing stage.
+We already know the oil industry is the number one pollution factor, followed by the textile industry.
+Now these two have teamed up.
+According to specialists, the impact of synthetics on the environment doesn’t stop at the manufacturing stage.
 Every time you wash a polyester garment, it releases microfibers into our waterways, causing massive harm to marine life and the vital ecosystem.

 The global plastic pandemic was a reality before any other pandemic.

-Last but not least to consider are animal-derived materials and the most controversial ones.
+Last but not least, to consider are animal-derived materials, the most controversial ones.
 Here we have wool, leather and fur.

-Myself included I was always in leather favour especially when it comes to shoes.
+Myself included I was always in leather’s favour, especially when it comes to shoes.
 It was a shock to discover that materials like leather are responsible for huge methane outputs.

-Since we did find out what is being considered environmental unfriendly let’s see at…
+Since we did find out what is being considered environmentally unfriendly, let’s see at…

-Organic or Recycled Cotton – grown without all the harmful pesticides and produced without the dangerous chemicals that normal cotton uses or the recycled one.
+Organic or Recycled Cotton: grown without all the harmful pesticides and produced without the dangerous chemicals that normal cotton uses, or recycled ones.

-Organic Hemp – As long as hemp is being manufactured organically, without added chemicals, it is being considered a very sustainable fabric choice.
+Organic Hemp – As long as hemp is manufactured organically, without added chemicals, it is considered a very sustainable fabric choice.

 Organic-Linen – is also produced from a plant called flax.
 Like hemp, it requires little water and little-to-no pesticides.
 When left undyed, it is completely biodegradable.

-SeaCell – To manufacture SeaCell fibres, dried seaweed is being ground, crushed, and mixed with cellulose.
+SeaCell – To manufacture SeaCell fibres, dried seaweed is ground, crushed, and mixed with cellulose to manufacture SeaCell fibres.

 Lyocell – is being manufactured from wood pulp in an environmentally friendly closed-loop process.
 The fabric is biodegradable, recyclable, and naturally wrinkle-free.
 It is soft, drapes well, and can be washed, dyed, and even woven to mimic the qualities of silk, suede, leather, moleskin, or wool.

-Tencel – is being made from wood pulp, and its properties are like those of rayon and it is biodegradable.
+Tencel – is made from wood pulp, and its properties are like those of rayon; it is biodegradable.

-Recycled Polyester (rPET) – made from plastic bottles that would have gone to the landfill.
+Recycled Polyester (rPET) – is made from plastic bottles that would have gone to the landfill.
 This is a fantastic solution to the plastic pollution issue, and it reduces the need for raw materials.
 The recycled version of polyester is a much more sustainable option since it skips the energy-intensive oil extraction process, reducing emissions.
-Yet, the downside remains the releasing of microfibers into our waterways wash affecting the environment.
+Yet, the downside remains the release of microfibers into our waterways, which affects the environment.

-We should bear in mind the cellulose is being manufactured in the same way as the bamboo fabric is and until very recently the bamboo materials were considered sustainable but it turned out the manufacturing process is highly intensive and involves many harmful chemicals, for some extensive research please consult this article from Good on You.
-They also developed an app for Ethical brand ratings called Good On You – Ethical Fashion App available on App Store and Google Play.
-Also, check this and this article.
+We should bear in mind that cellulose is being manufactured in the same way as the bamboo fabric is and until very recently bamboo materials were considered sustainable but it turned out the manufacturing process is highly intensive and involves many harmful chemicals, for some extensive research please consult this article from Good on You.
+They also developed an app for ethical brand ratings called Good On You – Ethical Fashion App, available on the App Store and Google Play.
+Also, check out this and this article.

 After learning so many things about the Yin and Yang of the fabrics let’s dive into our side of the road and get under the magnifying glass of our shopping habits and behaviour.

-We need to add new stages to the circle of buy -> use -> dispose -> the end into reborn as something new and most important re-wear, re-wear and repeat.
+We need to add new stages to the circle of buy->use-> dispose -> the end into reborn as something new and most importantly, re-wear, re-wear and repeat.

 Extinction Rebellion says that encouraging more consumption will only make fashion’s environmental footprint worse, so the first thing we need to do to improve sustainability is to stop impulse shopping and embrace the clothes we already own.
 The act of shopping should become a mindful action, not something random because that is why we end up with loads of things that we do not like.

-Let’s check our wardrobe, rediscover what we already have and fall back in love with our clothes.
+Let’s check our wardrobes, rediscover what we already have, and fall back in love with our clothes.
 Besides, let’s try to think if we can repurpose some items.
-That why it is important to learn your own personal style, away from the influence of the fashion industry’s media and marketing traps.
+That is why it is important to learn to develop your own personal style, away from the influence of the fashion industry’s media and marketing traps.

-As Make Fashion Circular says: “We need a fashion industry made up of three elements business model that keeps clothes for longer like:
+As Make Fashion Circular says: “We need a fashion industry made up of three elements: a business model that keeps clothes for longer, like: